Shaken Baby Syndrome a real and legitimate diagnosis, doctors say

 In fact, they believe that shaking a baby can cause subdural hematoma, retinal hemorrhage, coma, or even death.

-In a new study published in The Journal of Pediatrics, researchers surveyed 628 doctors who evaluate injured children at the United States' top 10 children's hospitals.
+In a study published in The Journal of Pediatrics, researchers surveyed 628 doctors who evaluate injured children at the United States' top 10 children's hospitals.

 "Our study is the first to provide the much needed empiric confirmation that multidisciplinary physicians throughout the country overwhelmingly accept the validity of these diagnoses, and refutes the recent contention that there is this emerging 'groundswell' of physician opinion against the diagnoses," said Sandeep Narang, MD, JD, in a EurekAlert report.